Thursday, September 29, 2011

 What video do I start from?

 You can start with just about any video, most of my videos are beginner friendly.
-Try to find stuff that clicks for you, start working from there.
+Try to find stuff that clicks for you and start training from there.

 Do you have a playlist?